PRODUCT SUPPORT

 A

-– Listen for motor sound.
-If no motor sound is detected and the table doesn’t move at all, the problem is related to an electrical issue.
-If the leg motors sound like they are moving when pressing the up or down button, but the legs do not move, the leg motor or the leg mechanism may be damaged.
-Please contact customer service.
+– If the leg motors sound like they are moving when pressing the “up” or “down” button, but the legs do not move, the leg motor or the leg mechanism may be damaged.

 Q I replaced a leg, now the legs are at different heights.
 What do I do?